Supporting imagery

 Once you switch the Virtual Boy on, you will start seeing two monochromatic red pictures (one for each eye) through the eyepiece.
 So far so good?
 Well, here is the interesting part: This console doesn’t have a screen, so what you see is more of an ‘illusion’ - Let’s dive deeper to know what’s going on.

-The topics involved in explaining this (optics, visual phenomenons, etc) may feel difficult at first, but I constructed some interactive animations to make this section little more immersive.
+The topics involved in explaining this (optics, visual phenomenons, etc) may feel difficult at first, but I constructed some interactive animations to make this section a little more immersive.

 Scanner